inedumozey/oauth/README.md

 ##### Back End
 ```
-    // retrieve the body sent from the client
+    // retrieve the code sent from the client
     // use the code and get accesstoken

     // get accesstoken